Skip to main content

 1. Afforestation and Reforestation

 Planting trees in and around watersheds helps in reducing soil erosion, improving water retention, and maintaining ecological balance.
-(Keywords: afforestation, reforestation, tree planting for water conservation)
+Afforestration has been a very significant method for watershed development and management.

 2. Soil Conservation Techniques